Bronica S Series Lenses Bokeh #1: Standard Lenses

 This lens features a very classic Nikon Diaphragm featuring 7 blades, the lens stops down to f/22.
 The lens is Multicoated and a lens hood was used in these test images.

 This lens is plenty sharp wide open with a mild vignette and quite sharp when stepped down.
-The bokkeh features a very slight soap bubble effect but is smooth and very pleasing wide open.
+The bokeh features a very slight soap bubble effect but is smooth and very pleasing wide open.
 Once stopping down, the shapes of the aperture can be seen but the background still looks quite nice.

 Nikon NIKKOR H·C 75mm vs Nikon NIKKOR P(·C) (from Lens-db.com)